ThunderCharts Investigation – Broker Risk Analysis for thundercharts.com

 In our opinion, ThunderCharts should not be treated as a trustworthy broker.

-ThunderCharts shows multiple strong indicators of being a scam broker and should be avoided.
+ThunderCharts shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.